-Free Training for Community Groups in Ballarat
+Free Events and Training for Community Groups in Ballarat

 The Community Governance Project funded by the City of Ballarat is working to provide support to community groups in the City of Ballarat, delivered across the four Neighbourhood Houses in Ballarat through a Strategic Partnership.

-2024 Workshops
+2025 Workshops

 Check out our Community Group Governance Past Workshops.